 With weather in Scotland usually raining its best to be prepared.
 A good waterproof and even wind proof coat would definitely come in handy

-If you have ever been walking in jeans and its rained, you’ll know they take forever and a day to dry.
-Hiking trousers dry so much quicker and easier to wear on multiple days
+If you have ever been walking in jeans and it’s raining, you’ll know they take forever and a day to dry.
+Hiking trousers dry so much quicker and are easier to wear on multiple days

 Rucksack with Waterproof Cover

 If you carry any camera equipment, jumpers, or anything else in your bag, you don’t want all your stuff to get soaking wet!
 Our bag also comes with back support and a gap to allow air through.
 This is much more comfortable to wear when hiking to make sure your back doesn’t get as sweaty